-The ADAM quiz lets you know, based on the symptoms you report, if you may have testosterone deficiency.
+The ADAM quiz lets you know, based on the symptoms you report, if you may have a testosterone deficiency.
 This quiz can help you determine if you need to get your testosterone level checked to rule out Testosterone Deficiency Syndrome.

 Answer the ten questions below, and you will get your results immediately by email.